My BTC receiving address is changing every time. This is normal. Learn more.

 Bitcoin transactions are public information.
 Do not re-use your addresses for optimal privacy.
 Ledger Live automatically generates new addresses and keeps track of your previous ones.
 Previous addresses do remain valid, but they don't offer an optimal level of privacy.

-- Receive BTC into your Bitcoin account.
+- Receive BTC into your Bitcoin account from a crypto exchange or wallet.
 Learn more.

 - Send BTC from your Bitcoin account.
 Learn more.